 Main Article Content

-Generalized Read-Across (GenRA) is a data driven approach which makes read-across predictions on the basis of a similarity weighted activity of source analogues (nearest neighbors).
+Generalized Read-Across (GenRA) is a data driven approach that makes read-across predictions on the basis of a similarity weighted activity of source analogues (nearest neighbors).
 GenRA has been described in more detail in the literature (Shah et al., 2016; Helman et al., 2018).
 Here we present its implementation within the EPA’s CompTox Chemicals Dashboard to provide public access to a GenRA module structured as a read-across workflow.
 GenRA assists researchers in identifying source analogues, evaluating their validity and making predictions of in vivo toxicity effects for a target substance.
-Predictions are presented as binary outcomes reflecting presence or absence of toxicity together with quantitative measures of uncertainty.
-The approach allows users to identify analogues in different ways, quickly assess the availability of relevant in vivo data for those analogues and visualize these in a data matrix to evaluate the consistency and concordance of the available experimental data for those analogues before making a GenRA prediction.
+Predictions are presented as binary outcomes reflecting the presence or absence of toxicity together with quantitative measures of uncertainty.
+The approach allows users to identify analogues in different ways, quickly assess the availability of relevant in vivo data for those analogues, and visualize these in a data matrix to evaluate the consistency and concordance of the available experimental data for those analogues before making a GenRA prediction.
 Predictions can be exported into a tab-separated value (TSV) or Excel file for additional review and analysis (e.g., doses of analogues associated with production of toxic effects).
-GenRA offers a new capability of making reproducible read-across predictions in an easy-to use-interface.
+GenRA offers a new capability of making reproducible read-across predictions in an easy-to-use interface.

 Articles are distributed under the terms of the Creative Commons Attribution 4.0 International license (http://creativecommons.org/licenses/by/4.0/), which permits unrestricted use, distribution and reproduction in any medium, provided the original work is appropriately cited (CC-BY).
 Copyright on any article in ALTEX is retained by the author(s).